SonarSource/SonarTS/CONTRIBUTING.md

 # Contributing

+## Reaching us

+Feel free to open issues in this Github repository if you find **bugs** or anything to improve in SonarTS plugin.
+Suggesting **feature** is also possible directly in Github, but if you want to discuss and share opinions with other SonarQube users, we strongly invite you to use our dedicated [SonarQube Community Forum](https://community.sonarsource.com/).

 ## Create New Rule

 * Create file for rule implementation in `src/rules`.
 File name should start with lower case and have suffix `Rule`